Graduate Management Admission Test: Analytical Writing Assessment (AWA)

-Integrated reasoning section
+Integrated Reasoning section

-Integrated Reasoning (IR) is a section introduced in June 2012 and is designed to measure a test taker's ability to evaluate data presented in multiple formats from multiple sources.
-The skills being tested by the integrated reasoning section were identified in a survey of 740 management faculty worldwide as important for today's incoming students.
-The integrated reasoning section consists of 12 questions (which often consist of multiple parts themselves) in four different formats: graphics interpretation, two-part analysis, table analysis, and multi-source reasoning.
-Integrated reasoning scores range from 1 to 8.
-Like the Analytical Writing Assessment (AWA), this section is scored separately from the quantitative and verbal section.
-Performance on the IR and AWA sections do not contribute to the total GMAT score.
+The Integrated Reasoning (IR) was a section introduced in June 2012 and was replaced by Data Insights in 2023.
+Similar to Data Insights, it was designed to measure a test taker's ability to evaluate data presented in multiple formats from multiple sources.
+The skills tested by the Integrated Reasoning section were identified in a survey of 740 management faculty worldwide as important for incoming students.
+The Integrated Reasoning section consisted of 12 questions (which often consisted of multiple parts themselves) in four different formats: graphics interpretation, two-part analysis, table analysis, and multi-source reasoning.
+Integrated Reasoning scores ranged from 1 to 8.
+Like the Analytical Writing Assessment (AWA), this section was scored separately from the Quantitative and Verbal section.
+Performance on the IR and AWA sections did not contribute to the total GMAT score.

-The integrated reasoning section includes four question types: table analysis, graphics interpretation, multi-source reasoning, and two-part analysis.
-In the table analysis section, test takers are presented with a sortable table of information, similar to a spreadsheet, which has to be analyzed.
-Each question will have several statements with opposite-answer options (e.g., true/false, yes/no), and test takers click on the correct option.
-Graphics interpretation questions ask test takers to interpret a graph or graphical image.
-Each question has fill-in-the-blank statements with pull-down menus; test takers must choose the options that make the statements accurate.
-Multi-source reasoning questions are accompanied by two to three sources of information presented on tabbed pages.
-Test takers click on the tabs and examine all the relevant information, which may be a combination of text, charts, and tables to answer either traditional multiple-choice or opposite-answer (e.g., yes/no, true/false) questions.
-Two-part analysis questions involve two components for a solution.
-Possible answers are given in a table format with a column for each component and rows with possible options.
-Test takers have to choose one response per column.